Is handmade soap better than mass produced soap products?

-A soap is a cleaning product and it is not meant to provide the level of moisturization a moisturizer could.
-If your normal regime involves moisturizing, we would suggest continuing your ritual as usual after showering with our soap.
-For those who don’t moisturize, our soap won’t leave your skin dry and tight and it’s gentle enough to be used on the face.
+A soap serves as a cleansing product and isn't designed to offer the same level of moisturization as a dedicated moisturizer.
+If your regular routine includes moisturizing, we recommend maintaining that practice after using our soap.
+For those who don't typically moisturize, rest assured that our soap won’t leave your skin feeling dry and tight.
+It's gentle enough even for facial use.

-I have a very sensitive skin.
-Are they gentle enough to use?
+I have very sensitive skin.
+Are your soaps gentle enough to use?

 I am pregnant.
+These soap bars contain essential oils and castor oil.
 Are these soaps safe to use?

-Our unscented “PURE” collection is safe to use but “The Essential” collection may not be safe due to the essential oil contents.
-Please consult your physician before using any product containing essential oils during pregnancy.
+Our unscented “Pure” collection is considered safe to use, but the “The Essential” collection may not be safe due to its essential oil content.
+We recommend consulting your physician before using any product containing essential oils during pregnancy.

 I can barely smell your soap.
 Why is that?

-Essential oils generally smell more gentle than synthetic fragrance oils.
-And often products are loaded with fragrance so that it attracts people when shopping at the store full of competitor’s products.
-We have known that there are many people who are scent-sensitive and prefer products with just enough scent to enjoy a few minutes in the shower.
-All scent material goes down the drain after all.
-All our soaps contain only about half the amount of essential oils compared to regular soaps.
-Gentle, yet you’ll know it’s there when you use it.
+Essential oils typically have a more subtle fragrance compared to synthetic fragrance oils.
+In many products, strong fragrances are used to attract customers in stores full of competitors' products.
+We understand that many people are sensitive to scents and prefer products with just enough fragrance to enjoy a few minutes in the shower, considering that all scent material eventually washes down the drain.
+Our soaps contain a smaller amount of essential oils compared to regular soaps—nice and gentle, yet you'll still notice their presence when you use them.

 There is a white stuff on top of the soap.
 What is it?
 Is it safe?

-You may see some white stuff on top of our soaps.
-This is called 'soda ash' and is a harmless substance that forms when air reaches a batch of soap in its first 24 hours of life.
-It will rinse off the first time you use the soap and totally safe to use.
+You may notice some white powder-like material on top of our soaps.
+This is called 'soda ash'—a harmless substance that forms when carbon dioxide in the air interacts with a soap mixture during its initial 24 hours of the curing process.
+It will rinse off the first time you use the soap and is completely safe to use.

 What's the difference between body soaps and shampoo bars?